tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

 The appID, SecretId and SecretKey in the example below can be obtained from the [COS v5 Console](https://console.cloud.tencent.com/cos5).

 >
-> !QCloudSignatureProvider protocol needs to be implemented for the signatureProvider object of QCloudServiceConfiguration.
+>QCloudSignatureProvider protocol needs to be implemented for the signatureProvider object of QCloudServiceConfiguration.
 > 2. Before using the SDK, instantiate a default cloud service configuration object QCloudServiceConfiguration, and then instantiate QCloudCOSXMLService and QCloudCOSTransferManagerService objects.
 > 3. If QCloudServiceConfiguration is changed, you can register a new QCloudCOSTransferManagerService with `registerCOSTransferMangerWithConfiguration:(QCloudServiceConfiguration*)configuration withKey:(NSString*)key`, but only one QCloudCOSTransferManagerService can be set as default.